 ChatGPT document analysis failed

+Open a document.
 Open the Tools menu and choose Improve Reading Order with ChatGPT.

+If you open a supported file type into LeaseyWord, and if it contains readable text, there should be no difficulty in being able to work with the content of it.
+However, there could be situations where LeaseyWord has failed to present the data correctly.
 For example, if the document is laid out in a tabular way and the author has not created an accessible table but has instead just pressed the Tab key to denote visual column changes.
 This could mean that LeaseyWord does not present the data in a logical reading order.

 For normal text-based documents of this kind, the above option sends the current document text to ChatGPT and asks for a clearer accessible plain text rendering.

+For PDF documents and older DOC documents, LeaseyWord sends the original document file to ChatGPT so that text boxes, scanned content, and awkward layout can be analysed more directly.
 For PowerPoint documents, if necessary LeaseyWord sends the original presentation file to ChatGPT so that slide content and speaker notes can be analysed more directly, although LeaseyWord will do a good job at giving you access to the content of slides with speaker notes.
+The user cannot ask questions through this command.
+It is only intended to improve reading order and make extracted document text easier to use with JAWS.
+ChatGPT results open as a new unsaved document with a suggested file name.
+Pressing Control+S on a ChatGPT result opens Save As, so the original document is not overwritten.

+Very large documents are not sent.
 As a simple guide, use this command for documents of about 40 pages or less.

 LeaseyWord asks you to confirm before sending the text.
+Yes is the default button.

 JAWS should announce: